 If you do end up planting a running bamboo, you can also take precautions so that it doesn’t get out of control.
 The best method is to bury a rhizome root barrier deep into the ground and surround your bamboo with it.

-Once you’ve got your root barrier in the ground, you can rest easy know that your bamboo will stay in its place.
+Once you’ve got your root barrier in the ground, you can rest easy knowing that your bamboo will stay in its place.
 Because without a reliable containment system, the roots are liable to get everywhere.
 And they might not do it right away, but eventually, a runner’s gonna run.

 You can also try confining your bamboo in a large pot.
 I like to use half-barrels, which look more natural in a garden setting, but also have a lot of space.
-Even so, a bamboo in a barrel will never reach its full size the way it will when its roots are allowed to run free in the ground.
-And that’s a shame if you’re grown a nice big timber bamboo.
+Even so, bamboo in a barrel will never reach its full size the way it will when its roots are allowed to run free in the ground.
+And that’s a shame if you’ve grown a nice big timber bamboo.

 Furthermore, when you put running bamboo into a pot, you can run into other problems.
 The bamboo can get root-bound quickly.
 So you’ll need to transplant and divide the rootball regularly.
 Otherwise, your pot might burst.
 It’s also very difficult to water bamboo when it gets root-bound.
 The water will tend to roll off without actually penetrating down into the roots.